ibourn/bash_script_utilities/bak/README.md

       /your/Path/To/Bak/bak "$@"
       }
       ```
-      then run `source ~/.bashrc` to aplly changes.
+      then run `source ~/.bashrc` to apply changes.
   - if you didn't follow the process above ([Getting Started](#getting-started)) but only copy the script in your project, you need to replace in your command 'bak' with './bak.sh'
-  - 'bak' commands can only be launched on 2 levels : at the root of the project and in its subfolders that you specify with 'init'
+  - 'bak' commands can only be launched on 2 levels : at the root of the project and in its subfolder that you specify with 'init'

 ### _Feel free to explore and suggest improvements!_